 In the process of weaving the seven Weaving a Life keyforms, you will create a new vision for yourself and your work.
 You will become qualified to bring the process you experienced to others, and help them create new visions for themselves.
 And you will see how the the act of creating the keyforms imbues them with meaning and memory of the process of weaving them, so their gift is accessible any time.

-Our winter newsletter will have another drawing - sign up below to be sure you can be included!
+Our spring newsletter will have another drawing - sign up below to be sure you can be included!

-Our journey to Florida for the Artist in Residence Program of the Conservation Foundation of the Gulf Coast in Osprey, Florida, in January and February 2015 is being postponed due to scheduling issues on our end, but they want us there, so we'll travel to Osprey, Florida in the winter of 2016.
+Our journey to Florida for the Artist in Residence Program of the Conservation Foundation of the Gulf Coast in Osprey, Florida, in January and February 2015 was postponed to the winter of 2016.
 They will provide living and gallery space, and beautiful grounds, plus a modest honorarium.
 Thank you again to all those who gave so generously!
 We will apply your gift when we attend.

 Susan Barrett Merrill's ground-breaking book introduces the Weaving a Life process, the seven keyforms, and the deeper meanings of the Weaving a Life Journey Loom™ (the original Seven-Stick Loom).
 The process and the keyforms are explored in depth, and instructions for weaving each keyform are given at the end of each chapter.
 This beautiful book contains 144 pages, including over 200 black and white photographs and illustrations, bibliographic sources, a glossary, biographical information on the author, the creator of the keyform instructions, and the designer of the book, as well as an appendix introducing the Earth Loom.
 Zati is a word in the Urdu language that means from an inner or sacred place.